Is data visualization important for business or just another fancy gimmick?

 Let’s dig a little deeper on each of those to understand them better…

 1. Determining performance over a period

-Visuals like bump charts and waterfall charts can present information of a span of time in a straightforward and easy to understand manner.
+Visuals like bump charts and waterfall charts can present information for a span of time in a straightforward and easy-to-understand manner.
 Looking at these charts, even non-IT users can understand the performance.

 This not only helps you to know your company’s YTD (year to date) performance but also enables you to decide your future course of action.

 You can sustain your current customer base and convert your prospects only when you understand their sentiments, problems, and requirements.
 Marketing professionals need to analyze the market to categorize audience clusters.
 Find influencers and outliers within the collections, and decipher the similarities and differences.
 All this can be done by examining the different social networks with data visualization.

 You will understand the basic concept of what is data visualization if you check out Google Analytics.
 It shows the performance of a website with simple charts, making it understandable for anyone.